 Student Life sends a weekly email to all Parkland student to keep them informed of events and activities happening on campus.
-Submit an Event & Program Proposal Form at least 10 days prior to be added to this email.
+Submit a RSO Event Request Form at least 10 days prior to be added to this email.
 Organizational meetings will not be included in this email.